-- noam.aprs2.net - for North America
+- noam.aprs2.net for North America

-- for South America soam.aprs2.net
+- soam.aprs2.net for South America

-- euro.aprs2.net - for Europe and Africa
+- euro.aprs2.net for Europe and Africa

-- asia.aprs2.net •
+- asia.aprs2.net for Asia

-- for Asia - for Oceania aunz.aprs2.net
+- aunz.aprs2.net for Oceania

 Each name has multiple addresses corresponding to the various servers available in your region.
 Why not just specify the name of one specific server?
 This approach offers several advantages: